-- Water Waste Prohibitions outlined in District's Title 13.02.020 - Washing vehicles with potable water except at commercial carwash facilities that use recycled water, is prohibited. - Decorative water features, including the refilling or make-up of any decorative water features, is prohibited. - Power-washing any structure using potable water, unless required for health and safety as required by Marin County Health Department. - Limit sewer cleaning/flushing to only recycled water. - Use of potable water for dust control, soil compaction, street cleaning, or any other use, as determined by the District, which can be met with disinfected tertiary recycled water. - Golf course irrigation, with potable or raw water, shall be reduced by 40% compared to the average use of the last three normal years or shall be irrigated to 90% of the sites Maximum Applied Water Allowance per 13.02.021 Appendix A, whichever is less. - Limit irrigation to 1 day per week, assigned by the District. - No installation of new landscapes including no expansion of existing landscapes. - Request that local fire departments limit training exercises that use potable water and cease hydrant testing.
+- Water Waste Prohibitions outlined in District's Title 13.02.020 - Washing vehicles with potable water except at commercial carwash facilities that use recycled water, is prohibited. - Decorative water features, including the refilling or make-up of any decorative water features, is prohibited. - Power-washing any structure using potable water, unless required for health and safety as required by Marin County Health Department. - Limit sewer cleaning/flushing to only recycled water. - Use of potable water for dust control, soil compaction, street cleaning, or any other use, as determined by the District, which can be met with disinfected tertiary recycled water. - Golf course irrigation, with potable or raw water, shall be irrigated up to 60% of the sites Maximum Applied Water Allowance per District Water Efficient Landscape Code Appendix A. - Limit irrigation to 1 day per week, assigned by the District. - No installation of new landscapes including no expansion of existing landscapes. - Request that local fire departments limit training exercises that use potable water and cease hydrant testing.

-- Continue to maximize Sonoma Water supplemental water imports and closely monitor storage levels and weather conditions - Restrict line flushing to include only regulatory compliance actions - Access stored Emergency Supply Soulajule and Phoenix
+- Continue to maximize Sonoma Water supplemental water imports and closely monitor storage levels and weather conditions - Restrict line flushing to include only regulatory compliance actions - Access stored Emergency Supply Soulajule and Phoenix - Increase system leak repair rate to prioritize class 1-3 leaks - Increase water waste patrols to align with Prohibitions on End Users - Consider Temporary Urgency Change Petition

-- Increase system leak repair rate to prioritize class 1-3 leaks - Increase water waste patrols to align with Prohibitions on End Users - Consider Temporary Urgency Change Petition - Consider Declaration of Water Shortage Emergency - Consider limiting or excluding new service connections.
+- Consider Declaration of Water Shortage Emergency - Consider limiting or excluding new service connections.